Mango0x45/gsp/README.md

 support for such things, just use a programming- or macro language such as Python or M4.

-`GSP` also supports transpilation into XML.
-This is exactly the same as transpilation to HTML except tags with no children take the form of `<tag/>` instead of `<tag>`.
-To enable XML transpilation, add an XML document type at the top of your document.

 ## Why Not Use Pug or [INSERT LANGUAGE HERE]

 Simply put, they are all trash.
 Pug has decent syntax but requires you use